CDL Training in California

 What Disqualifies You From Getting a CDL in California?

-Several driving-related actions and behaviors can disqualify you from earning a CDL in California, including driving under the influence, committing a felony, and leaving the scene of an accident.
+Several driving-related actions and behaviors can disqualify you from earning a CDL in California, including crimes like driving under the influence, committing a felony, and leaving the scene of an accident.
 These can change, so make sure to review the state pages for the latest information and guidance.
 California’s DMV currently outlines several disqualifications, including:

 - Driving under the influence of alcohol or controlled substance